TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Neural Network Formulation

-The time-warper takes in a training timestamp $t$ for a particular trajectory and maps it monotonically to a canonical timestamp $s$.
-We formulate $\phi$ as a piecewise linear function of $t$ with equally spaced knots and $K$ linear segments.
-We label the slopes of those segments $\Theta_j$ for $1 \le j \le K$.
-Different choices of vector $\Theta \in \mathbb R^K$ give different time-warping functions.
+\paragraph{Architecture for the time-warper.} The time-warper takes in a training timestamp $t$ for a particular trajectory and maps it monotonically to a canonical timestamp $s$. $\phi$ is a piecewise linear function of $t$ with equally spaced knots and $K$ linear segments.
+The slopes of those segments are labeled by $\Theta_j$ for $1 \le j \le K$.
+Different vector $\Theta \in \mathbb R^K$ choices give different time-warping functions.
 In order for $\Theta$ to yield a valid time-warping function mapping $[0,1]$ to $[0,1]$, the $\Theta_j$ should be positive and average to $1$.
-These $\Theta$ values are generated by the temporal encoding function discussed in the next section.
-Given some vector $\Theta$, corresponding to the slope of each segment, the time-warper $\phi$ is given by $\phi(t) = \sum_{j=1}^{K} \Theta_j \psi_j(t)$ where the $\psi_j$ are defined by the following and do not need to be learned:
+These $\Theta$ values are generated by the temporal encoding function discussed in the next paragraph.
+Given some vector $\Theta$, corresponding to the slope of each segment, the time-warper $\phi$ is given by $\phi(t) = \sum_{j=1}^{K} \Theta_j \psi_j(t)$ where the $\psi_j$ are defined as follows and do not need to be learned:

-A visualization of these basis functions $\psi_j$ is presented in Fig.~\ref{fig:timeAlignmentBasisFunctions} in Appendix~\ref{sec:timeAlignmentBasisFunctionsPlot}.
-Our parameterization is similar to that of \citet{Zhou2012}, in that our time warping function is a positive linear combination of fixed, monotonic basis functions.
-Unlike that work, we use gradient descent to learn the coefficients of the linear combination.
-Additionally, we use the specific parameterization of $\Theta_j$ described in the next section to ensure that our time-warping function is a bijection from $[0,1]$ to $[0,1]$.
+A visualization of these basis functions $\psi_j$ is presented in the Appendix.
+We use the specific parameterization of $\Theta_j$ described in the next paragraph to ensure that our time-warping function is a bijection from $[0,1]$ to $[0,1]$.